Raggedy Ann & Andy: A Musical Adventure: Release

 The film was originally planned for a release on March 1, 1975, but was later scheduled for December 1976.
-By April 1976, the film was moved to early 1977 for extra three months of work.
+By April 1976, the film was moved to early 1977 for an extra three months of work.
 According to a two-page advertisement for Variety from December 8, 1976, it was estimated that over 70 million viewers watched Didi Conn and Mark Baker as Raggedy Ann and Andy dancing to "Rag Dolly" for two minutes in the Macy's Thanksgiving Day Parade.
-The promotional campaign for the film reportedly costed $2 million, with a hundred of manufacturers licensed to make more than 500 products.
+The promotional campaign for the film reportedly cost $2 million, with hundreds of manufacturers licensed to make more than 500 products.
 The film premiered on March 20, 1977, in nine major cities.
 It was later released on April 1, 1977, in 400 theaters in the United States, with approximately 40 theaters opened in New York City.
 The film was a box-office failure.

 Home video

 The film was first released on RCA CED Videodisc, VHS, and Betamax by MGM/CBS Home Video in 1982.
 It was followed by a VHS release in 1985 by Playhouse Video (in association of CBS/Fox Video) and 1992 by Fox Video.
 The film never received an official DVD release nor a Blu-ray release.